rishabh750/CUDAlysis/README.md

      To analyse the performance of a single processor CPU  To analyse the performance of a multi core GPU
-     To compare the performance of serial and parallel processing  To provide a graphical and statistical analysis of different programming and processing methodologies.
-     To implement various algorithms of basic and advance usage.
+     To compare the performance of serial and parallel processing  To implement various algorithms of basic and advance usage.

 FUTURE SCOPE